 Centrally located and right next to Syntagma, Kolonaki is widely considered to be the most elegant and upscale neighborhood in Athens.

 Its streets are dotted with fashionable boutique shops, chic cafes, charming bistros, and classy restaurants.
 Kolonaki is a hub for celebrities, artists, socialites, and public figures and it retains a “love it or hate it” bold cosmopolitan character.

 Getting to and from Kolonaki is not as easy as with the other neighborhoods on this list, as there is no nearby metro.
 The closest one is that of Evangelismos.

 Check some hotels in the Kolonaki district on Booking.com.

 Pagrati and Mets (Mets being the name of a smaller area within the neighborhood of Pagrati) are located right behind the Panathenaic Stadium.

 The latter takes its name after a brasserie that opened its doors in the area in the late nineteenth century and was very popular with the locals.

-Mets looks like it has remained relatively unaltered by the course of time with beautiful neoclassical buildings adorning its cobblestone streets.
+Mets looks like it has remained relatively unaltered over the course of time, with beautiful neoclassical buildings adorning its cobblestone streets.